fcerbell/fcerbell.github.io/_posts/en/2017-02-14-ConfigureRoute53ForRLEC.md

 ![First nameserver configuration][05-NS1Configuration.png]

-You want (and need) to have all your cluster nodes acting asname servers, soyou have to repeat these steps for all your nodes and you should get a list of *A* records in *Route53* interface:
+You want (and need) to have all your cluster nodes acting asname servers, so you have to repeat these steps for all your nodes and you should get a list of *A* records in *Route53* interface:

 ![Nameservers list][06-NSList.png]